 MARTIN JAKOBSSON / SCIENCE PHOTO LIBRARY MARTIN JAKOBSSON / SCIENCE PHOTO LIBRARY

-Eastern Pacific Ocean, seafloor map.
-North is at top.
-North America is at upper right.
-Most of this hemisphere is water, with scattered volcanic islands.
-The seabed depth varies from shallow (light blue) on the continental shelves, to deep (dark blue) in the ocean basins (most of this image).
-Most of the seafloor is relatively uniform in appearance, with some faint ridges and blocks.
-At upper left is Hawaii, and the chain of volcanic islands and underwater mountains formed by a mantle plume, or hotspot.
-The topography of the ocean basins has been depicted using ETOPO2-2 (Earth Topography) satellite altimetry data.
+Arctic Ocean, seafloor map.
+This map is centred on the North Pole, with Greenland (white) at lower left, North America at left, and Eurasia at right.
+The seabed depth varies from shallow (light blue) on the continental shelves, to deep (dark blue) in the ocean basins.
+The main feature is the Lomonosov Ridge running across the Arctic, a relatively shallow ocean.
+At top, the dark blue areas in the Pacific are among the deepest in the world.
+The topography of the ocean basins has been depicted using IBCAO (the International Bathymetric Chart of the Arctic Ocean) and ETOPO2-2 (Earth Topography) satellite altimetry data.
 The land areas use data from the Blue Marble satellite mosaic.

 Model release not required.
 Property release not required.